The Ultimate Bonefishing Destination: Fanning Island

 Telecommunications

-There is now a Starlink terminal installed at the island compound providing high-speed WiFi to visiting anglers in 2024.
+There is now a Starlink terminal installed at the island compound providing high-speed WiFi to visiting anglers from 2024 onwards.
+This is charged by solar panels and may not always be available.

-You may wish to bring a Garmin InReach Mini2 or similar satellite messaging device to keep in touch with family.
-Alternatively a satellite phone, such as the Iridium Extreme favored by Southflyfisher, is an excellent device to pack.
+You may wish to bring a Garmin InReach Mini 2 or similar satellite messaging device to keep in touch with family.

 From Australia or New Zealand

-The flight to Fanning Island on Thurday morning will take around 1 hr, 15 minutes, so you’ll be able to get a half day of fishing in on day one.
+Your flight to Fanning Island is on Thursday morning.
+The trip takes around one hour 15 minutes, so you’ll be able to get an afternoon of fishing in.

 Back to CXI